 What is antibiotic resistance?

-Everyday antibiotic resistance is making people suffer more and die younger than they need to.
-When we use antibiotics to treat illness caused by bugs most of the bugs will die, but a few bugs that are a little bit different, can survive and then multiply.
+Everyday, antibiotic resistance is making people suffer more and die younger than they need to.
+When we use antibiotics to treat illnesses caused by bugs most of the bugs will die, but a few bugs that are a little bit different, can survive and then multiply.
 The surviving bugs are referred to as ‘superbugs’, they are able to block the antibiotic which makes them resistant to antibiotics.
 Due to an overuse of antibiotics, these resistant superbug numbers are increasing in people, in animals and the environment (water and soil).
-This is concerning for vulnerable groups such as older people in society.
+This is concerning for vulnerable groups in society, such as older people.